gifford-lab/GERV/kmm-launcher-ccm-covar/README.md

 + `gbase`: The folder where genome files are stored.
 Do not change if run within gifford lab.
 Currently only hg19 and mm10 are supported, and their genome datafile can be found on [GERV website](http://gerv.csail.mit.edu).
 + `genome`: set to the organism genome.
 Currently only hg19 and mm10 are supported.

-+ `quality`: mapper quality cutoff, pick q=0 by default, q=20 if attempting to avoid repeat regions and other hard-to-map regions. q=0 was used in the GERV paper.

-+ `postfix`: postfix applied to jobs.
-Each job will go into a S3 bucket where they are separated into folders named `experiment_name+postfix`

 + `bucket_name`: s3 bucket name.
 This should generally be your username / project name to avoid mixing multiple people's jobs.

++ `postfix`: postfix applied to jobs.
+Each job will go into a S3 bucket where they are separated into folders named $experiment_name$$postfix$ (no spacer in between)

 + `branch`: Use *glm_v2* for the full model.
 Use *no91* for the model without DNase-seq covariates.

 + `covariate`: The path (relative to `bam_prefox`) of DNase-seq bams.

++ `quality`: mapper quality cutoff, pick q=0 by default, q=20 if attempting to avoid repeat regions and other hard-to-map regions. q=0 was used in the GERV paper.

 #####Tweakable parameters